numpattern/numpattern.github.io/_posts/2024-08-05-Segment_Anything_Model.md

 ---

-One goal of image analysis is the extraction feature information to quantify shapes, enumerate object's structures and characterize shape of structures.
+Image analysis extract feature information to quantify shapes, enumerate object's structures and characterize shape of structures.
-Rock particles results from erosion, blasting, comminution, and others.
-The geometric characteristics of these particles encode information about its genesis.
-The mineralogy influences the mechanical properties that determine the shape and size of individual particles.
-Digital images are first partitioned into its constituents prior analysis.
+Rock particles result from erosion, blasting, comminution, and others.
+The geometric characteristics of these particles encode information about their geneating process.
+The mineralogy influences the mechanical properties and determines the shape and size of individual particles.
+Digital images are first partitioned into constituents prior analysis.

 The applicability of segmentation models such as Segment Anything, Mask R-CNN, and DeepLab for rock particle analysis depend on the requirements of the task, flexibility, customization, resource efficiency.
-SAM excels in zero-shot scenarios, however it is resource-intensive due to its architecture.
-The example shows a zero-short result on an image with numerous clasts.
-The coloured masks are SAM's outputs to partition the image.
+The example shows a result on an image with numerous clasts.
+The coloured masks partition the image.
 The required self-descriptve metrics are calculated for the red contours to derive shape descriptors.

 <div style="display: flex; justify-content: space-between;">
   <div style="text-align: center; margin-right: 10px;">